Galaxy has been using roads responsibly for over 40 years. Arrogant drivers and cyclists are ruining it for the rest of us.

 Start Training Cyclists Early

-To drive a car you need lessons, you have to pass a test, display L plates to alert other road users to the fact that you are a learner. it is an offence to drive a car that is unroadworthy, uninsured or untaxed.
+To drive a car you need lessons, you have to pass a test and display L plates to alert other road users to the fact that you are a learner.
+It is an offence to drive a car that is unroadworthy, uninsured or untaxed.
 Records are kept so that the authorities know who a vehicle belongs to.
 You are accountable for your actions.

 The rules are as follows: